techbelle/the-little-mongodb-book/en/mongodb.markdown

 Here we introduced another pipeline operator `$sort` which does exactly what you would expect, along with it we also get `$skip` and `$limit`.
 We also used a `$group` operator `$avg`.

 MongoDB arrays are powerful and they don't stop us from being able to aggregate on values that are stored inside of them.
-We do need to be able to "flatten" them to properly count everything:
+We do sometimes need to be able to "flatten" them to properly count everything:

 	db.unicorns.aggregate([{$unwind:'$loves'},
      	{$group: {_id:'$loves',  total:{$sum:1},